-Expenditures on this file refer to what is paid for health care services.
-More specifically, expenditures in MEPS are defined as the sum of payments for care received for each emergency room visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
-The definition of expenditures used in MEPS differs slightly from its predecessors: the 1987 NMES and 1977 NMCES surveys where "charges" rather than sum of payments were used to measure expenditures.
+Expenditures on this file refer to what is paid for outpatient services.
+More specifically, expenditures in MEPS are defined as the sum of payments for care received for each outpatient visit, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
+The definition of expenditures used in MEPS differs slightly from its predecessors, the 1987 NMES and 1977 NMCES surveys, where "charges" rather than sum of payments were used to measure expenditures.
 This change was adopted because charges became a less appropriate proxy for medical expenditures during the 1990s due to the increasingly common practice of discounting.
-Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments by third party payers.
+Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments paid by third party payers.
 Currently, charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no payments associated with those classifications.
-While charge data are provided on this file, data users/analysts should use caution when working with these data because a charge does not typically represent actual dollars exchanged for services or the resource costs of those services; nor are they directly comparable to the expenditures defined in the 1987 NMES.
-For details on expenditure definitions, please reference "Informing American Health Care Policy" (Monheit et al., 1999).
+For details on expenditure definitions, please reference the following: "Informing American Health Care Policy" (Monheit, et al., 1999).
 AHRQ has developed factors to apply to the 1987 NMES expenditure data to facilitate longitudinal analysis.
 These factors can be accessed via the CFACT data center, and also are available in Zuvekas and Cohen, 2002.
-For more information, see the Data Center section of the MEPS website.
+For more information, see the data center section of the MEPS website.

-Expenditure data related to emergency room visits are broken out by facility and separately billing doctor expenditures.
+Expenditure data related to outpatient visits are broken out by facility and separately billing doctor expenditures.
 When a facility bills directly for the services provided by physicians and other providers, in MEPS, the facility charge and payments in such cases include the physician and other providers' charge and payments.
-This file contains six categories of expenditure variables per visit: basic hospital emergency room facility expenses; expenses for doctors who billed separately from the hospital for any emergency room services provided during the emergency room visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
-If examining trends in MEPS expenditures, please refer to Section 3.5 for more information.
+This file contains six categories of expenditure variables per visit: basic hospital outpatient facility expenses; expenses for doctors who billed separately from the outpatient facility for any services provided during the outpatient visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
+If examining trends in MEPS expenditures, please refer to Section 3.3 for more information.

-Data Editing and Imputation Methodologies of Expenditure Variables

-The expenditure data included on this file were derived from both the MEPS Household (HC) and Medical Provider Components (MPC).
-The MPC contacted medical providers identified by household respondents.
-The charge and payment data from medical providers were used in the expenditure imputation process to supplement missing household data.
-For all emergency room visits, MPC data were used if available; otherwise, HC data were used.
-Missing data for emergency room visits, where HC data were not complete and MPC data were not collected, or MPC data were not complete, were imputed through the imputation process.
+Data Editing and Imputation Methodologies of Expenditure Variables the expenditure imputation process to supplement missing household data.
+For all outpatient visits, MPC data were used if available; otherwise, HC data were used.
+Missing data for outpatient visits where HC data were not complete and MPC data were not collected, or MPC data were not complete, were derived through the imputation process.